Whittier (Eat Street)

 $–$$$

-Notable restaurants: Quang, Pimento Jamaican Kitchen, Black Walnut Bakery, Icehouse, Rainbow Chinese, Peninsula Malaysian, Revival
+Notable restaurants: Quang, Pimento Jamaican Kitchen, Black Walnut Bakery, Icehouse, Rainbow Chinese, Peninsula Malaysian, Jasmine 26

 Read the full Whittier guide →North Loop